Cell Freezing and Preservation Media

 Related Products to Complete Your Freezing & Thawing Workflow

 Complete your cryopreservation workflow by preserving your cells and tissues in sterile, self-standing cryogenic vials of different sizes and cap colors.
-Explore products for sterile cryostorage below:
+Or obtain consistent freezing profiles using an alcohol-free container ideal for the cryopreservation of most cells and cell lines.
+Explore products for sterile cryostorage and freezing below:

 Product Name